bevuta/pepa/docker/README.md

 case the database is empty.
 If it's not empty, it assumes that the schema is already loaded.
 Pepa's web interface will then be available on http://127.0.0.1:8080 once the service has started up.

+## Building a different Pepa version

+Just as with `docker-compose` you can override the commit to be built.
+However, here you need to pass it via the `pepa_commit` build arg to `docker build` like so:

+    docker build -t pepa:latest --build-arg pepa_commit=2556f34ddca86e6b005d7eef334eae52fd28c28d .